binocarlos/streamworks/README.md

 ![combo stream diagram](https://github.com/binocarlos/streamworks/raw/master/graphics/combo.png "combo stream diagram")

-Both types accepts streams as well as arguments - you can combine merge and pipes with each other!
+Both types accepts streams in their list - you can combine merge and pipes with each other - it's stream inception!

 ## installation